sstucker/pyscanpatterns/README.md

 # PyScanPatterns
 Parametric scan patterns for imaging applications.

 Galvo drive signals, line camera/PMT exposure triggers, and frame/digitizer triggers are generated given a scan type and parameters.
+The exposure pulse is defined by the `samples_on` and `samples_off' parameters and this period (`samples_on + samples_off`) is used to create a pattern with a fixed number of exposures for a given `max_line_rate`.

 Used for an SD-OCT imaging system, but should work for ultrasound and laser scanning microscopy applications.